-The increasing demand for efficient and versatile pipelines to analyze amplicon data has led to the development of over 30 programs and pipelines in recent years (Hakimzadeh et al., 2023).
+The increasing demand for efficient and versatile pipelines to analyze amplicon data has led to the development of over 30 programs and pipelines in recent years (17).
 However, these applications often present some challenges in terms of reproducibility and user-friendliness for non-expert users in the field of bioinformatics.
-In contrast, mbctools has been designed with a simplified interface, allowing scientists without advanced technical expertise in bioinformatics to easily install, navigate and utilize the pipeline.
+Indeed, the obtaining of pseudo quantitative taxonomic data from fastq files involves a series of complex processing steps that can be achieved with specific software implying the understanding of a large panel of parameters.
+To address this problem, mbctools was designed with a simplified interface, allowing scientists without advanced scripting skills to easily install, navigate, utilize the pipeline while focusing on key parameters.
 This accessibility ensures that non-expert users can effectively and autonomously analyze their data without experiencing difficulties in reproducibility or requiring extensive bioinformatics knowledge.

-Among pipelines and algorithms used in the field of metabarcoding data processing, substantial variations in sensitivity and specificity are observed (Mathon et al., 2021; Bailet et al., 2020).
-From these benchmarking studies, VSEARCH appears appropriate for our applications. mbctools’ main purpose is to facilitate the use of VSEARCH, which has demonstrated strong performance in handling large-scale next-generation sequencing (NGS) data (Rognes et al., 2016), and in some aspects could be considered a “wrapper”, hiding the complexity of command-line to the users.
-It thus allows them to easily process sequencing reads and obtain meaningful outputs, i.e, zero-radius operational taxonomic units (ZOTUs, (Edgar, 2016b), almost equivalent to an amplicon sequence variant, ASV)) along with abundance information.
+Among pipelines and algorithms used in the field of metabarcoding data processing, substantial variations in sensitivity and specificity are observed (18,19).
+From these benchmarking studies, VSEARCH appears appropriate for our applications. mbctools' main purpose is to facilitate the use of VSEARCH, which has demonstrated strong performance in handling large-scale next-generation sequencing (NGS) data (20), and it thus could be considered a "wrapper", hiding the complexity of command-line to the users.
+It thus allows them to easily process sequencing reads and obtain meaningful outputs, i.e, zero-radius operational taxonomic units (ZOTUs (21), almost equivalent to ASVs (amplicon sequence variants)) along with abundance information.

-mbctools process demultiplexed metabarcoding data obtained from one or multiple genetic markers to distribute cleaned and filtered sequences into ZOTUs sorted per marker, which can be used for taxonomic assignment or further analyzes such as phylogeny (Figure 1, 2).
-The software can be used only with command lines making it compatible with high-performance computing (HPC) job schedulers.
+mbctools processes demultiplexed metabarcoding data obtained from one or multiple genetic markers to distribute cleaned and filtered sequences into ZOTUs sorted per marker, which can be used for taxonomic assignment or further analyzes such as phylogeny (Figures 1, 2).
+While the original goal in developing mbctools was providing assistance to novice users through its interface, it can also prove useful to bioinformaticians willing to integrate it as part of a wider data processing pipeline, since its series of mandatory operations (initial analysis described below) can be launched in a headless mode by feeding the program with a configuration file.
+Additionally, addressing the challenge of processing large numbers of markers simultaneously across different kingdoms was one of the main motivations for designing mbctools, which allows for the simultaneous processing of multiple genetic markers and has a simplified graphical interface that guides the user through key parameters of the analysis.